We’re taking a closer look at glaucoma and how it can affect vision as part of our ‘in focus’ series.

 Glaucoma affects the peripheral field of vision first.

-As severe damage creates a ‘tunnel effect’ in your vision, it can be difficult to read, drive and safely navigate the world around us without peripheral vision.
+The condition can create a ‘tunnel effect’ in your vision and it can become difficult to read, drive and safely navigate the world around you.

 Vision deteriorates slower with the most common type of glaucoma, primary angle open glaucoma.

 What causes the condition?